jdrouet27/ada-template-website_Dat4k/index.md

 Our time loop seems to be verified for some main genres!
 ### 2. The monthly distribution of box office revenue

+**Need to do something**

+## II.
+Is the box office affected by a particular release season for a particular movie genre?

+We concluded previously that for some genres, there was a clear seasonal redundancy in terms of number of movies released.
+If it is true that for some genres, the number of movies increases a lot during a certain month, then does it mean that the movies released during this particular period are more successful in terms of box office revenue?
+In other words, will a Horror movie be more successful if released in October?
+This question goes even further than only looking at the movie redundancies, it asks the question of economic success, which can be very interesting for the cinema industry…

+Because we obtained significant results only for Horror and Family movies, let’s perform a causal analysis on these genres.
+This observational study aims to determine if the economic success of Horror/Family movies is caused by a release month in October/July, November, December.
+### 1. Hunt down the confounders!

+There is a need to balance our control and treatment groups, so that the comparison of their mean box office revenue makes sense.

+The first main confounder would be the movie budget.
+Indeed, box office is influenced by when the big franchise movies are released.
+We’re interested in the success of movies regardless of how big the franchise is.

+Secondly, an important bias is the continent of release.
+In fact, Halloween is celebrated at different degrees of popularity.
+For example, Russian people don't even celebrate it, whereas It is a big event in the USA.
+For the case of Family movies, the holiday season also clearly depends on the country of release.
+For that reason we might want to match movies with the same continent of release.

+Finally, we take into account the release year of the movie, to eliminate the influence of inflation over the years.
+To balance these confounders, a propensity score is used to match the datasets, while an exact matching is performed on the country of release.

+### 2. Contradictory results
+* Horror movies
+Idea of interactive plot-> box plots of treat/control box office revenue before and after the matching

+Regarding Horror movies, it was found that after matching, the movies released in October (treatment group) were showing better average box office revenue than in other months.

+* Family movies
+Idea of interactive plot-> box plots of treat/control box office revenue before and after the matching

+Regarding Family movies, it was found that after matching, the movies released in July/November/December (treatment group) were showing lower average box office revenue than in other months.

+Comment this part and justify contradictory results

+## III.
+Is a movie release season predictable?